 The ACTFL Edwin Cudecki International Business Award was established in 1987 to recognize individuals who have developed ties between international business, language education, and international studies with the support of the Illinois Foreign Language Teachers Association (IFLTA), the International Business Council MidAmerica (IBCM), and the Illinois Ethnic Consultation (IEC).

 In 2005, the ACTFL Board of Directors voted to change the name of the award in order to broaden the scope of possible recipients.
-It was decided that this award would be made by the ACTFL Board of Directors.
+It was decided that the annual recipient of this award would be decided by the ACTFL Board of Directors.

 2016: David L. Boren; 2015: Jon Huntsman; 2014: Angela Jackson, Global Language Project; 2013: will.i.am & i.am.angel Foundation; 2012: Governor Jack Markell, Delaware; 2011: Congressman Jared Polis, Colorado; 2010: Congressman Rush Holt, New Jersey; 2009: No award given; 2008: John Brademas, John Brademas Center for the Study of Congress, New York, NY; 2007: Tony Plana, Actor, Director, and Producer, Los Angeles, CA; 2006: Charles Kolb, Committee for Economic Development, Washington, DC; 2005: James Rogers, Beeland Interests, Inc., NY; 2004: Robert Hitt, BMW Manufacturing, Greer, SC; 2003: No award; 2002: Claus Halle, The Halle Foundation, Atlanta, GA; 2001: Stephen S. Melsheimer, Clemson University, Clemson, S.C.; 2000: Norman Burkart, Language Link, Kansas City, MO; 1999: Eric W. Dehmel, TRW Automotive, Aschaffenberg, Germany; 1998: Ralph Pohlmeier, President, Educational Media, Edmond, OK; 1996: Gerhard Besserer, Senior Correspondent and U.S. Representative, Deutsche Welle, Arlington, VA; 1994: Jeffrey J. Munks, Director of Marketing and Sales, AT&T Language Line Services, Monterey, CA; 1993: Richard Lambert, National Foreign Language Center, Washington, DC; Stephen A. Cobb, Partner, Waller Lansden Dortch and Davis, Nashville, TN; 1991: Senator Christopher Dodd of Connecticut; 1990: Paul R. Foerster, South Carolina State Development Board; 1989: Lieutenant Governor George H. Ryan of Illinois; 1988: Charles A. Garcia, Arthur Young & Company, Hartford, CT.